 Note: For information on how to resolve this issue on Symantec Encryption Desktop 10.4.x, see https://support.symantec.com/en_US/article.TECH240217.html.

 The SHIFT key is not capitalizing the letters on input, therefore all characters in password field appear in lower case (special characters appear as numbers).

 Dell systems use a BIOS typically developed by American Megatrends, Inc. (AMI).
 There have been some improvements included in SEE 11.1.3 which allow using the shift-key in non-US keyboard layout in these AMI BIOS environments.
 Symantec Encryption software does not contain these improvements for the older implementations of UEFI BIOS environments.
 In order to take advantage of these fixes, UEFI BIOS will need to be used and be updated.

-SEE 11.1.3 provides a newer implementation of BIOS functionality to work with the AMI BIOS implementations (with UEFI) that cause the shift key to fail on non-US keyboards.
+SEE 11.1.3 provides a newer implementation of BIOS functionality to work with the AMI BIOS implementations (with UEFI) that may cause the shift key to fail on non-US keyboards or potentially cause missing keystrokes or loss of keyboard functionality.
 There may be some possible issues for systems using an older implementation of UEFI BIOS.
 In the unlikely event that this older AMI BIOS implementation of UEFI within the SEE 11.1.3 causes issues, the USB keyboards may become nonfunctional.
 The following workarounds exists:

 Workaround Scenario 1: